 In June 2013 the Minister for Education and Skills informed the Board that the Government had agreed in principle to bring forward legislative proposals to allow for the retention of documents concerning applications made to it.
 In 2015 the Department of Education and Skills brought the General Scheme of the legislation to Government.
-We have been informed that the Scheme, which provides for the Board's records being deposited with the National Archives where they will be sealed for a period of 75 years, is currently progressing through the legislative process.
+We have been informed that the Scheme, which provides for the Board's records being retained, is currently progressing through the legislative process.